Houses in Multiple Occupation (HMOs)

 They must also consider whether the management and funding arrangements for the property are suitable. ?This will take into account whether a person has undertaken any recognised training course, holds a recognised qualification and/or is a member of any recognised professional association.

-There will be conditions attached to all licences requiring the licence holder.
+There will be mandatory conditions attached to all licences requiring the licence holder to comply with certain conditions.
 These are:

 - to provide a copy of a current and valid gas safety certificate covering all gas appliances in the property to the Council every twelve months